benofben/properties/3019 63rd/README.md

 # Alki Beach House

 Modern Alki Beach house a block from restaurants and Alki Beach Park.
+Steps from all the fun of Alki while at the same time private and secluded in your own freestanding house with no shared walls.
 Ammenities include:
 * 3 bed, 2.25 bath
 * 1370 sqft
 * Three stories